Kingdom of Cyprus: History

-After the division of the Roman Empire into an eastern half and a western half, Cyprus came under the rule of the Eastern Roman Empire.
-At that time, its bishop, while still subject to the Christian Church, was made autocephalous by the First Council of Ephesus in 431.

-The Arab Muslims invaded Cyprus in force in the 650s, but in 688, the Byzantine emperor Justinian II and the Umayyad caliph ʿAbd al-Malik ibn Marwān reached an unprecedented agreement.
-For the next 300 years, Cyprus was ruled jointly by both the Arabs and the Byzantines as a condominium, despite the nearly constant warfare between the two parties on the mainland.
-The Byzantines recovered control over the island for short periods thereafter, but the status quo was always restored.

-This period lasted until the year 965, when Niketas Chalkoutzes conquered the island for a resurgent Byzantium.
-In 1185, the last Byzantine governor of Cyprus, Isaac Komnenos of Cyprus from a minor line of the Imperial house, rose in rebellion, and attempted to seize the throne.
-His attempted coup was unsuccessful, but Komnenos was able to retain control of the island.
-Byzantine actions against Komnenos failed because he enjoyed the support of William II of Sicily.
-The Byzantine emperor had an agreement with the sultan of Egypt to close Cypriot harbours to the Crusaders.

 Third Crusade

-The island of Cyprus was conquered in 1191 by King Richard I of England during the Third Crusade, from Isaac Komnenos, an upstart local governor, Byzantine Prince and self-proclaimed Emperor of the Byzantine Empire.
-The English King did not intend to conquer the island until his fleet was scattered by a storm en route to the siege of Acre (1189–1191).
+The island of Cyprus was conquered by Richard I of England in 1191 during the Third Crusade, from Isaac Komnenos, an upstart local governor, Byzantine prince, and self-proclaimed emperor of the Byzantine Empire.
+Richard I did not intend to conquer the island until his fleet was scattered by a storm en route to the siege of Acre (1189–1191).
 The three ships were wrecked and sank in sight of the port of Limassol.
-The shipwrecked survivors were taken prisoner by Komnenos and when a ship bearing King Richard's sister Joan and bride Berengaria entered the port, Komnenos refused their request to disembark for fresh water.
-King Richard and the rest of his fleet arrived shortly afterwards.
-Upon hearing of the imprisonment of his shipwrecked comrades and the insults offered to his bride and sister, King Richard met Komnenos in battle.
-There were rumours that Komnenos was secretly in agreement with Saladin in order to protect himself from his enemies, the Angelos family, the ruling family in the Byzantine capital of Constantinople.
+The shipwrecked survivors were taken prisoner by Komnenos, and when a ship bearing Richard I's sister Joan and bride Berengaria entered the port, Komnenos refused their request to disembark for fresh water.
+Richard I and the rest of his fleet arrived shortly afterwards.
+Upon hearing of the imprisonment of his shipwrecked comrades and the insults offered to his bride and sister, Richard I met Komnenos in battle.
+There were rumours that Komnenos was secretly in agreement with Saladin to protect himself from his enemies, the Angelos family, the ruling family in the Byzantine capital of Constantinople.

-Control of the island of Cyprus would give King Richard an extremely valuable strategic base to launch further Crusade operations.
-The English army engaged the Cypriots on the shores of Limassol with English archers and heavily armored knights.
-Komnenos and the remainder of the army escaped to the hills during nightfall, but King Richard and his troops tracked the Cypriot ruler down and raided his camp before dawn.
+Control of Cyprus would give Richard I an extremely valuable strategic base to launch further Crusade operations.
+The English army engaged the Cypriots on the shores of Limassol with English archers and heavily armoured knights.
+Komnenos and the remainder of the army escaped to the hills at nightfall, but Richard I and his troops tracked him down and raided his camp before dawn.
 Komnenos escaped again with a small number of men.
-The next day, many Cypriot nobles came to King Richard to swear fealty.
+The next day, many Cypriot nobles came to Richard I to swear fealty.